 Prior to joining OMB, Washington served as deputy general counsel for the U.S. Department of Commerce.
 She was the second highest-ranking official in the Office of General Counsel for this cabinet-level agency with more than 40,000 employees.
 She worked closely with the general counsel to fulfill his responsibilities as the chief legal advisor to the Secretary of Commerce and chief legal officer for the department, participating in the resolution of critical legal and management issues, including those of interest to the White House, Congress and the public.

 Washington’s move to the Department of Commerce followed 14 years in the District of Columbia litigation firm of Baach Robinson and Lewis PLLC (now Lewis Baach), where she was an associate for four years and a partner for 10 years.
 She specialized in resolving complex commercial disputes through litigating, alternative dispute resolution processes, and negotiating settlements.

 Washington began her career as a law clerk to the Honorable Aubrey E. Robinson Jr., senior judge for the U.S. District Court for the District of Columbia.
 She then served three years as special assistant to Assistant Attorney General Walter E. Dellinger III in the U.S. Department of Justice, Office of Legal Counsel.

 The daughter of two public school educators, Washington is a summa cum laude graduate of Wesleyan College in Macon, Georgia.
-She received her doctorate from Duke University School of Law.
+She received her Juris Doctor from Duke University School of Law.

-Active in civic and professional organizations, she serves on the governing boards of Wesleyan College, the Carnegie Museums of Pittsburgh, the Pittsburgh Legal Diversity and Inclusion Coalition, and Girls Hope.
-She is also a member of the Pennsylvanians for Modern Courts Board of Advisors.
+Active in civic and professional organizations, she serves on the governing boards of the Carnegie Museums of Pittsburgh, the Pittsburgh Legal Diversity and Inclusion Coalition, and Girls Hope.
+She is secretary of the International Women’s Forum of Pittsburgh and a member of the Pennsylvanians for Modern Courts Board of Advisors.